 Objective of the study was to assess the correlation between the indicators of the psychological and emotional state of patients following a stroke and their motivation to participate in physical therapy during the rehabilitation process.
 Methods and structure of the study.
-The psychological assessment was performed using the Hospital Anxiety and Depression Scale, the Integrative Anxiety Test, the Asthenia Assessment Scale, the Compliance Scale, and the Short Neuropsychological Examination of the Cognitive Sphere.
+The psychological assessment was performed using the Hospital Anxiety and Department Scale, the Compliance Scale, and the Short Neuron pression Scale, the Integrative Anxiety Test, the Asthenia Assessment Scale, the Compliance Scale, and the Short Neuropsychological Examination of the Cognitive Sphere.
 The study involved 35 participants aged between 60 and 80.
 The study was conducted at the Clinical Hospital No. 2 in Novosibirsk.